Opportunities for Artists

 Helpmann Graduate Exhibition City of Adelaide Award

-The Helpmann Academy Graduate Exhibition is an annual showcase celebrating South Australia’s emerging contemporary creative voices, featuring the top graduate work from AC Arts, Flinders University, and the University of South Australia.
+The Helpmann Academy Graduate Exhibition is an annual showcase celebrating South Australia’s emerging contemporary creative voices, featuring the top graduate work from Flinders University and Adelaide University.

 Support